k3nlo/reporting/README.md

 Developed on Windows 10 with IntelliJ

+How to access the in memory H2 Database:
+- Comment out the last line in the main() method
+- Run the project from within the IDE.
+- database is accessible at http://localhost:8080/h2-console
+- jdbc url: jdbc:h2:mem:testdb | Username: sa | no password.
+- individual sql queries can be tried (...\src\main\resources\workingQueries.sql)

 How to Build:
 - Import or clone this project in your IDE.
 - In a command-line prompt navigate (cd) to: project-path...\reporting\